nodeshift/mern-workshop/README.md

 ### Secrets (Optional)

 If you prefer to not expose your credentials in your `deployment.yml` or `values.yml` you can use a base64 encoded string of your credentials.
 Using secrets is beyond the scope of this
 README.
-You can find out how to use secretes in your application by reviewing the links below.
+You can find out how to use secrets in your application by reviewing the links below.

 * [Creating a Secret Using kubectl create secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets)
 * [Encyrption Config](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)